Galois cohomology of reductive algebraic groups over the field of real numbers: Main result

 We prove that $T$ is a torus.
 By Humphreys \cite{Hu}, Theorem 22.3 and Corollary 26.2.A, the centralizer $T$ of $T_0$ is a connected reductive $\R$-group.
 The torus $T_0$ is a maximal compact torus in $T$, and it is central in $T$.
 Since by Lemma \ref{lem:max-compact} all the maximal compact tori in $T$ are conjugate under $T(\R)$, we see that $T_0$ is the only maximal compact torus in $T$.
-It follows that the derived group $T^\der$ of $T$ contains no nontrivial compact tori.
+It follows that the derived group $[T,T]$ of $T$ contains no nontrivial compact tori.
 By Lemma \ref{lem:compact} every nontrivial semisimple group over $\R$ has a nontrivial compact connected algebraic subgroup, hence a nontrivial compact torus.
-We conclude that $T^\der=1$, hence $T$ is a torus.
+We conclude that $[T,T]=1$, and hence $T$ is a torus.
+We see that $T$ is a {\em fundamental torus in $G$}, that is, a maximal torus containing a maximal compact torus.